 Part 3 - Line 4a

-EXHIBITIONS PROGRAM: CUE'S EXHIBITION PROGRAM PRESENTS NEW AND EXCEPTIONALLY STRONG WORK BY EMERGING AND UNDER-RECOGNIZED ARTISTS FROM ACROSS THE UNITED STATES, WHILE PROVIDING THESE ARTISTS WITH EXPOSURE AND RESOURCES TO HELP THEM FORWARD THEIR ARTISTIC CAREER.
-CUE CURRENTLY EXHIBITS 5 ARTISTS IN SOLO EXHIBITIONS, WHICH ARE CURATED BY WELL-KNOWN ARTISTIC INDIVIDUALS WHO HELP THE ARTISTS SELECT THEIR WORK FOR THE EXHIBITION.
-2 OF THESE 5 EXHIBITIONS ARE SELECTED THROUGH AN OPEN CALL PROCESS.
-CUE ALSO PRESENTS ONE GROUP EXHIBITION PER YEAR SELECTED VIA AN OPEN CALL PROCESS.
-CUE PUBLISHES A FULL-COLOR CATALOGUE FOR EACH EXHIBITION, WHICH IS OFFERED FOR FREE TO THE GENERAL PUBLIC.
+EXHIBITIONS PROGRAM: CUE'S EXHIBITION PROGRAM PRESENTS NEW AND EXCEPTIONALLY STRONG WORK BY EMERGING AND UNDER-RECOGNIZED ARTISTS FROM ACROSS THE UNITED STATES, WHILE PROVIDING THESE ARTISTS WITH EXPOSURE AND RESOURCES TO HELP THEM FURTHER THEIR ARTISTIC CAREERS.
+CUE CURRENTLY EXHIBITS ARTISTS IN SOLO EXHIBITIONS, WHICH ARE MENTORED BY WELL-KNOWN ARTISTIC INDIVIDUALS.
+THESE EXHIBITIONS ARE SELECTED THROUGH AN OPEN CALL PROCESS AND THROUGH DIRECT NOMINATION.
+CUE ALSO PRESENTS GROUP EXHIBITIONS VIA AN OPEN CALL PROCESS.
 APPROXIMATELY 5,000 PEOPLE VISIT THE EXHIBITION PROGRAM ANNUALLY.

 CUE TEEN COLLECTIVE: THE CUE TEEN COLLECTIVE IS A FREE, YEAR-LONG AFTER SCHOOL PROGRAM FOR NYC HIGH SCHOOL STUDENTS WHO ARE INTERESTED IN EXPLORING CAREERS IN THE FINE ARTS.
-PARTICIPANTS MEET ON WEDNESDAY AFTERNOONS FROM OCTOBER THROUGH MAY TO INVESTIGATE THE CONTEMPORARY ART WORLD, DEVELOP PROFESSIONAL SKILLS, AND PRODUCE ARTWORK FOR A GROUP EXHIBITION IN CUE'S GALLERY SPACE.
-DURING TALKS WITH ARTISTS AND CURATORS, VIRTUAL FIELD TRIPS TO GALLERY AND MUSEUM SHOWS AND GROUP CRITIQUE SESSIONS, STUDENTS HAVE THE OPPORTUNITY TO ASK QUESTIONS OF WORKING ARTS PROFESSIONALS ABOUT THEIR CAREERS AND PRACTICES, LEARNING ABOUT VARIOUS APPROACHES TO CAREERS IN THE ARTS.
-IN THE SPRING, STUDENTS PRESENT ORIGINAL ARTWORK PRODUCED OVER THE COURSE OF THE PROGRAM, ACCOMPANIED BY A FULL-COLOR CATALOGUE.
-THE PROGRAM HOSTS APPROXIMATELY 24 CLASS SESSIONS PER YEAR WITH 10-25 PARTICIPANTS AND TWO TEACHERS.
+PARTICIPANTS MEET WEEKLY DURING THE SCHOOL YEAR TO INVESTIGATE THE CONTEMPORARY ART WORLD, DEVELOP PROFESSIONAL SKILLS, AND PRODUCE ARTWORK FOR A GROUP EXHIBITION IN CUE'S GALLERY SPACE.
+DURING TALKS AND WORKSHOPS WITH ARTISTS AND CURATORS, FIELD TRIPS TO GALLERY AND MUSEUM SHOWS, AND GROUP CRITIQUE SESSIONS, STUDENTS HAVE THE OPPORTUNITY TO ASK QUESTIONS OF WORKING ARTS PROFESSIONALS, LEARNING ABOUT VARIOUS APPROACHES TO CAREERS IN THE ARTS.
+STUDENTS ALSO ORGANIZE A GROUP EXHIBITION OF THEIR WORK, ACCOMPANIED BY A FULL-COLOR CATALOGUE.

 Name (title) | Role | Hours | Compensation |